TheInfamousGrim/george-fincher-web-portfolio/README.md

 - I've also learned more about how to use grid.
 - I've learned how to use inline SVGs and how to style them effectively.
 - I've learned more about using figma to help wire-frame and design the sites I make.
+- I also learned how to effectively add a favicon that works across multiple browsers and operating systems

 ## Table of Contents